letrungdo/dolt-blog/content/posts/2020-10-31-how-to-deploy-nextjs-to-cenos-apache.md

 categories:
   - Nextjs
 ---
+Currently there are many automated deploy support services for Nextjs such as Vercel, Netlify, AWS...
+But vercel cannot deploy if the nextjs custom server.
+Netlify does not have basic authen.
+There is a fee for AWS.

+For the purpose of serving product testing before release.
+I will guide you to deploy nextjs to your own server.

 ## A. Static HTML Export => Apache
 If build using next export, copy all files inside out directory to /var/www/html